Exposure to Practical Work

 Combining High Academic Standards with Real-World Practice

-Our two full-time degrees – the LLM in International Humanitarian Law and Human Rights (LLM), and the Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ) – offer a unique combination of high-level academic education and real-world practice.
+Our two full-time degrees – the LLM in International Humanitarian Law and Human Rights (LLM), and the Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law – offer a unique combination of high-level academic education and real-world practice.

 Internships, Moot Courts and Public Pleadings